-From using anti-depressants to helping others with a mental health issue, Stephen Buckley, Head of Information at mental health charity Mind, answers your burning questions about mental health
+From using anti-depressants to helping others with a mental health problem, Stephen Buckley, Head of Information at mental health charity Mind, answers your burning questions about mental health.

-We ask Mind expert Stephen Buckley 10 questions that we might otherwise be too afraid or worried to ask.
+We asked Mind expert Stephen Buckley 10 questions that we might otherwise be too afraid or worried to ask.

 1. What causes depression?

 We all have days when we feel down, but those feelings usually pass without having too much impact on our lives.
 But if they last beyond a couple of weeks or you feel as though things are getting worse, it could be a sign that you’re experiencing depression.

 Symptoms of depression vary from person to person, but often include feeling low, numb, worthless or without hope.
 You may find you sleep too much or too little, don’t eat properly, and withdraw from social contact with friends and family.
 Some people will even have thoughts about self-harming or suicide.